Sjögren's disease: Causes

 While the exact cause is unclear, it is believed to involve a combination of genetics and an environmental trigger such as exposure to a virus or bacterium, as is the case with many other autoimmune disorders.
 Around 20 autoantibodies could be involved.
 It can occur independently of other health problems or as a result of another connective tissue disorder.
 Sjögren's disease may be associated with other autoimmune diseases, including rheumatoid arthritis (RA), systemic lupus erythematosus (SLE) or systemic sclerosis.
 The inflammation that results progressively damages the glands.
 Diagnosis is by biopsy of moisture-producing glands and blood tests for specific antibodies.
 On biopsy there are typically lymphocytes within the glands.

 Genetics

 The observation of high rates of autoimmune disorders in families with a history of Sjögren's disease is linked with a genetic predisposition to the disease.
 Studies on the polymorphisms of human leukocyte antigen (HLA)-DR and HLA-DQ gene regions in Sjögren's patients show differential susceptibility to the disease as the result of different types of the resulting autoantibody production.

 Hormones

-Since Sjögren's disease is associated with a high prevalence in women, sex hormones, especially estrogen, are believed to affect humoral and cell-mediated immune responses affecting susceptibility to the disease.
+Since Sjögren's disease has a higher prevalence in women, sex hormones, especially estrogen, are believed to affect humoral and cell-mediated immune responses, influencing susceptibility to the disease.
 Androgens are generally considered to prevent autoimmunity.
 Studies on mice models suggest estrogen deficiency stimulates presentation of autoantigens, inducing Sjögren's-like symptoms.